lExplLicit/DockerStackVPS/README.md

 # DockerStackVPS
-DockerStack with Nextcloud, Bitwarden, VNC-Downloadserver and Nginx as a Proxy.
+DockerStack with Nextcloud, Bitwarden, VNC-Downloadserver, Heimdall and Nginx as a Proxy.

 You will need: